How to use the Digitised Collections

 Searching and browsing the digitised collection

-The search currently available on the site is limited so we recommend that you first consult the Baring Archive’s online catalogues and make a note of the relevant reference numbers.
-You can then look for these within the available PDFs.
+The search currently available on the site is limited so we recommend that you first consult the Baring Archive’s online catalogues and make a note of the reference numbers of the documents you would like to view.

 If you aren’t sure what you want to see, you can browse the online collection by clicking the button at the top left of the screen.
-You can also have a look at some of our items of interest or even visit the main site to see some of our digital exhibitions.
-If you would like a bit of background information on Barings and its key players, see the main website for more information.
+You can also have a look at some of our items of interest.

 Digitised items often have a handwritten number on them, usually in the top right-hand corner.
-This is the reference number for that individual document.
-There are a couple of things that can be helpful to remember:
+This is the reference number for that individual document and should be cited in academic references.

 - The main document number is likely to look something like this, HC 18.104.22.168.
 In this case: HC 4 refers to House Correspondence from Spain and Spanish and Portuguese Latin America; HC4.1 is specifically from Argentina; 65 is the box number; and 32 is the item number within the box.

 - Sometimes there will be an additional circled number on the end.
 This is the “parts number”, which indicates if documents have parts that are or could become separated in the future.
-This ensures that pages remain in order and do not become disassociated from the whole.
 They do not need to be used in academic references.

 - Not every image will have a reference number written on it, as there is only one reference number per “piece”.
 For example a letter that is folded into four separate pages will be four separate images.
 The reference number will only be on the first page of the letter.